RB-93/MusicalStructure/README.md

 * The app work flow lagged and/or issued ANR (stopped responding)

 ## Solution:
-* I have referred and utilized some good sources to compress pictures and media files as mentioned in
+* I have referred and utilized some good sources to compress pictures and media files as mentioned in [Credits](https://github.com/RB-93/MusicalStructure/blob/master/README.md#credits) section.

 ## Usage: